erikvanmechelen/loom/README.md

 What is the current relationship between teams at Loom?
 How are decisions made?

+How has the decision to raise additional venture capital affected Loom's goals?

 I want to hear some stories that encapsulate your definition of 'weird'.

 ## For Reference